 A. Contact Nursing Department Office at 605.274.4721 or firstname.lastname@example.org for more information and schedule an initial appointment.
 Bring copies of all transcripts.
 Following a meeting with the Nursing Department, prospective Post-baccalaureate Accelerated Nursing students will be directed to the Office of Admission.

-- Official transcripts showing proof of all previous college coursework from each college/university you have attended.
+- Mail an Official transcript showing proof of all previous college coursework from each college/university you have attended.
 If you are or will be a graduate of Augustana University, obtain an unofficial copy of your transcript for review with Nursing Department.

 A. Admission deadline is February 15th of the calendar year for which the student is applying.
 Space limited to eight for the initial cohort.
 Apply soon.
 Accepting until cohort is filled.

 A. Progression into subsequent nursing courses or to graduation is contingent upon attaining a C or better (minimum of 74%) in both the theory and clinical portion of all preceding nursing courses and maintaining at least a 2.70 GPA.
 Failure to maintain a cumulative GPA of 2.70 will result in departmental academic probation with evaluation at the end of the semester.
 Only one semester of departmental academic probation is allowed.
 Failure to increase the GPA to 2.70 during the probationary semester will result in delay of progressing in the major.